 Additionally, you should avoid direct sunlight for 24–48 hours after treatment.
 For about three weeks after treatment, or as long as it takes your skin to heal, apply liberal amounts of sunscreen to your skin prior to sun exposure.

 Prices for a single microdermabrasion session vary because it can be performed in salons, spas or your dermatologist’s office.
 Microdermabrasion costs are also dependent on location and in general, range in price from $75 to $200 per session.

 Because microdermabrasion makes it easier for drugs and ingredients to pierce the skin, it may maximize results and patient satisfaction.
 Microdermabrasion is sometimes combined with:

 Patients are usually offered a discount or package deal for combination microdermabrasion treatments.

 At-home Microdermabrasion Machines

 Microdermabrasion may be performed from the comfort of your own home using a number of commercially-available skin care products and kits.
 In contrast to professional devices, at-home devices massage a moisturizing cream, made with aluminum oxide crystals, into the surface of your skin—more comparable to an exfoliating scrub than a professional microdermabrasion treatment.

-Though at-home machines are less intense and provide a less immediate result than professional treatments, they have been demonstrated to increase cell proliferation and renew the skin.
-As a result, at-home microdermabrasion machines can provide similar benefits, but they are less immediate, dramatic and long-lasting.
+Although at-home machines are less intense and provide a less immediate result than professional treatments, they have been demonstrated to increase cell proliferation and renew the skin.
+As a result, at-home microdermabrasion machines can provide similar benefits, but they are less immediate, dramatic or long-lasting.

 Individuals may elect to schedule consistent treatments to maintain their renewed appearance, especially considering the relatively low cost of the procedure.
-At-home microdermabrasion treatments have been demonstrated to have a positive effect on the skin, though results are less effective and long-lasting than professional treatments.
+At-home microdermabrasion treatments have been demonstrated to have a positive effect on the skin, although the results are less effective and long-lasting than professional treatments.